jtarchie/site/written/resume/index.pdf.md

 - Served as Technical Lead on the core backend team, designing and developing the GraphQL API in Ruby on Rails.
+- Reduced the render time of developer documentation to render 20 times faster and ensuring a seamless user experience.

 ### Senior Member of Technical Staff, VMWare.
 Jan 2020 - Jan 2021